Managing a custom geobase in Managed Service for ClickHouse®

 yc managed-clickhouse cluster update-config --help -

-Run the command by providing the link to the archive with the connected geobase in the
+Run this command, providing the link to the archive with the geobase being added in the

 geobase_uriparameter:yc managed-clickhouse cluster update-config <cluster_name_or_ID> \ --set geobase_uri="<link_to_geobase_archive_in_Object_Storage>"You can request the cluster ID and name with the list of clusters in the folder.